-Antoni Cimolino is Artistic Director of the Stratford Festival and director of the 2014 productions of King Lear and The Beaux’ Stratagem.
+Antoni Cimolino is Artistic Director of the Stratford Festival and director of the 2015 productions of Hamlet and The Alchemist.

 Born in Sudbury, Ontario, Mr. Cimolino graduated in 1984 from the University of Windsor’s School of Dramatic Art.
 He began his Stratford career in 1988 as an actor, playing such roles as Flute in A Midsummer Night’s Dream (1989), Claudio in Measure for Measure (1992), Romeo in Romeo and Juliet (1992) and Laertes in Hamlet (1994).

-Meanwhile, his increasing involvement in the administrative and business side of the Festival led to successive appointments as General Manager, General Director and Executive Director.
-Among other accomplishments during his time as the Festival’s administrative leader, he oversaw the successful launch of a stability fund and a $50-million endowment foundation, and also significantly improved the Festival’s infrastructure by leading the design, consultation and funding process for four major construction projects between 2002 and 2008, including the extensive renovation of the Avon Theatre and the creation of the Studio Theatre.
+Among many other accomplishments in his previous roles as the Festival’s General Manager, General Director and Executive Director, Mr. Cimolino oversaw the successful launch of a stability fund and a $50-million endowment foundation, and also significantly improved the Festival’s infrastructure by leading the design, consultation and funding process for four major construction projects between 2002 and 2008, including the extensive renovation of the Avon Theatre and the creation of the Studio Theatre.

 Mr. Cimolino is passionate about enriching the lives of others through the education and practice of the arts.
 His dedication to this cause led him to spearhead the Festival’s involvement in a joint project with CUSO, Canada’s international volunteer co-operation agency, to establish a performing arts and educational centre in the city of Suchitoto, El Salvador.